 There are 6 different levels at the castle including the entrance floor and the flat roof top.
 The castle is featured in the Dan Brown book and film “Angels & Demons” as the location where the Illuminati held four senior cardinals captive.
 The raised wall walkway from the castle to the Vatican known as Passetto di Borgo (or Passetto) is also featured in part of the story although we were disappointed to find that this walkway is not part of the main public access.
 Read more the Passetto here.
-On these Rome activity pages, there are several tours which stop at Castel Sant’Angelo including the Classical Rome Morning Tour and the Angels & Demons Half Day Tour.
+On these Rome activity pages, there are several tours which stop at Castel Sant’Angelo including the Classical Rome City Tour and the Angels & Demons Half Day Tour.
 You can see all the Rome tours and trips that are available here and get latest prices in US Dollars.

 Castel Sant Angelo is open every day except Monday from 9am to 7pm and adult admission is 8.50 Euros (2012 prices).

 LOCATION & CONTACT

 Address: Castel Sant’ Angelo, Lungotevere Castello, 50 00186 – Roma, Italy